 - It does not require a registration for the free features.
 And the pro plan has a 7-day trial period.

 - It is very cheap. $3.33/month (billed annually) and $7/month (billed monthly).

 - Stencil comes with a huge database of 2,300,000+ stock photos, icons and graphics.

 - Compatible with Google Fonts and has a collection of 100,000+ quotes.

 - Stencil also comes as a browser extension and a WordPress plugin.

 Conclusion: It is hard to choose from the tens of top design tools that are available online.
 Not all of them oﬀer the same features.
 Not all of them fit your needs properly.
-Our advice is, weight all your options, find out what suits your needs and pick one.
+Our advice is, weigh all your options, find out what suits your needs, and pick one.

 Other Helpful Reviews: